 for (compile-time unrolling).
 See Metaprogramming for more details.

-Here, we are using it for compile-time const values, i.e. the tensor/function handles are constants at compile time.
+Here, we are using it for compile-time const values, i.e. the field/function handles are constants at compile time.